![]() |

 Ostrich turkey (Dromeogallus meleagroides)

-Huge flightless bird, the descendant of the turkey living in Northern America
+Huge flightless bird, the descendant of the turkey (Meleagris

-(Meleagris gallopavo) adapted for inhabiting in planes in conditions of a hot
+gallopavo) living in North America adapted for inhabiting in planes in conditions

 The male in height is up to 150 cm (weights up to 60 kg), female - up to 120

-Constitution of adult bird is massive, a neck and legs are long and featherless.
+of adult bird is massive, a neck and legs are long and featherless.
+Skin on

-Skin on head is bright red-colored, around of eyes it is blue.
-Beak is very
+head is bright red-colored, around of eyes it is blue.
+Beak is very wide and

 On throat the big "purse" (a plica of skin) grows, having the function